Say you’ve spent all week on a project, submitted it for approval, and it has red marks all over it.

 - No risk-taking

-Do any of those ring a bell for you?
-I know I struggle with some of the above, I’m a recovering perfectionist.
-I tend to resonate more with having high standards and being hard on myself.
+As a recovering perfectionist, I tend to resonate with having high standards and being hard on myself.

 What can perfectionism affect?